edenbwt/Venona-flight-computer/README.md

 ![App Screenshot](https://cdn.discordapp.com/attachments/936282025588064273/1051940479257804910/Capture_decran_2022-12-12_201503.png)

 - this is the rocket the computer will be tested on
-- this rocket is design on Open Rocket
+- this rocket is design on Open [Open Rocket](https://openrocket.info/)